 Whatever you decide if you want to make sure your goalkeeper is developing as much as possible you will need to seek out dedicated goalkeeper training as a priority so that a goalkeeper-specific coach can put together sessions that will challenge and stretch your goalkeepers skills.

 The best piece of advice I can give you as a young goalkeeper related to training is to work hard on your foot movement.
 The quicker you can move your feet and get them set the better chance you are going to have of making a save.
 I spend a lot of my dedicated practice sessions working with my goalkeepers and training them to move their feet quicker and react to the ball faster.

 If you watch the very best in the world their feet are always moving their positions are always adjusting to the position of the ball in relation to the goal and they are capable of unbelievable saves because they got themselves into the position to make the save in the first place.

-Part V - Studying the game
+Part V - Goalkeeper's Guide to Studying the Game

 Part of being a professional is studying the game, learning from what others are doing so that you can either work hard to emulate it or figure out how to stop it.

 At the youth level it is no different.
 As a dedicated goalkeeper you should be watching game footage every single week and studying what the best goalkeepers in the world are doing in relation to their teammates and individually.
 It will help your personal development if you see what a goalkeeper you admire is doing.